Immersion-Dojo/ai-language-explainer/DEBUG_INSTRUCTIONS.md

 ## 1. Reproduce the Crash

-1. Make sure you're using version 1.3.1 or later of the addon
-2. Try to reproduce the crash by:
+Try to reproduce the crash by:
 - Selecting a card in the browser and generating an explanation, or
 - Clicking the "Generate GPT Explainer" button during review

 ## 2. Collect Debug Logs